Onyx2406/Workplace-Coordinator/README.md

 # Workplace-Coordinator

-> _This is a clone of Slack chat app made using React._
+> _This is a web app built using React and Firebase.
+Create new channels, direct messaging to users, star channels, choose colortheme forthe app, upload and send images, update user avatar, see channel’s top posters, emoji-picker and more._

 ### To run the project locally on your machine: